James Love (rugby union, born 1987): Early life and education

 Born in Manama in Bahrain, Love started his rugby career in the UAE but when he began his education in the United Kingdom, moved his playing career to the UK.

 Love started at the Royal Hospital School in 1999 and his ability in not only rugby but football and athletics was immediately picked up on.
 He began playing at Scrum-half where he developed his passing and kicking ability over the next few years and eventually played for the 2nd XV and 1st XV.

 Career

-He started his professional career at Plymouth Albion Rugby Club and was a prolific points scorer, not only as the kicker but getting his fair share of tries also.
-This soon got the attention of other clubs and mixed with his desire to move to London.
+He started his professional career at Plymouth Albion Rugby Club.

 In 2012, Love signed for London Scottish.
 In his first match for London Scottish, he won the Man of the Match award with 26 points.
 In 2014 he left London Scottish to join Ealing Trailfinders.

 In 2016, he joined the Hong Kong Cricket Club's Rugby team.

 In 2017, Love signed with the Jebel Ali Dragons RFC.

-At his peak, Love was often considered the best kicker in his respective league, with one analyst Jared Diamond once claiming: As of right now, there is no one player more complete, intelligent or ingenious as Love.
-He defines excellence – not only individually – but collectively for his team.'

 James has also played for the Arabian Gulf side in Rugby 7s.